dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

     }
   });
   var setupFilter = function(commands, request){
-    //the commands object here is the same as the POSTed commands object for stateful server, see below. if(commands.filter && commands.enable){
+    // the commands object here is the same as the POSTed commands object for stateful server, see below. if(commands.filter && commands.enable){
-      //some filter is defined and valid.
+      // some filter is defined and valid.
 You can modify the request object here.
     }else{
-      //no filter is valid.
+      // no filter is valid.
     }
   };